|

 Army Times

-DALLAS — When America’s wounded come back from war, carried off airplanes and shuttled to military hospitals, no one understands better than Allen Clark what they will face in the coming months and years.
+DALLAS: When America's wounded come back from war, carried off airplanes and shuttled to military hospitals, no one understands better than Allen Clark what they'll face in the coming months and years.

 Troops’ Mental Health Struggles